dan360z/Full-Stack-Project/README.md

 7. Edit ticket:
     1. On the full ticket page if the ticket is yours you can click on an edit button.
-    2. Complete the prefilled form and click save.
+    2. Make a change to the prefilled form and click save.
     3. Verify that your changes have been made to the ticket.

 8. Delete ticket: